turingschool/career-development-curriculum/module-5/outreach_networking_refresh.md

 The above could also start as a Turn & Talk followed by a whole group share-out depending on how many people attend.

 ### Review & Template Building/Sharing
-Facilitator: On the board, draw a 2x2 table with these boxes to outline the below:
+Facilitator: On the board, draw a 2x2 table with these boxes:

 * Why
 * Who